bravo1goingdark/blipmq/docs/DEVELOPER_GUIDE.md

 ### Networking

-- The accept loop is a single async task in `blipmq_net::Server`:
+- The accept loop is a single async task in `net::Server`:
   - Binds a `TcpListener` to `Config.bind_addr:port`.
   - On each `accept()`:
     - Creates a `Connection` with: